 A lot of people prefer the vision and control that they get from a bike with a flat handlebar over one with a dropped bar.
 With a flat bar road bike you get the fast wheels/tyres of a standard road bike and gearing that allows you to commute quickly.

-If you’re after something inexpensive but decent, Specialized’s Sirrus bikes come with a road bike geometry, and the the cheapest option from the 2016 range is £425.
-However, you can pick up 2015 bikes from £320 at the moment — bargain!
+If you’re after something inexpensive but decent, Specialized’s Sirrus bikes come with a road bike geometry, and the the cheapest option from the 2019 range is £450.

 A road bike is a fast option if you have a long commute, especially if a lot of your ride is on open, out of town roads where you can make its speed and efficiency really count.